 Hargis began STRAM (State Recreational Adventure Mountain/Marine) his first summer with the Convention.
-The camp is offered one week each summer for children, and two weeks for youth.
+The camp is offered twice each summer, one week for children and one week for youth.

 "STRAM Camp specializes in team-building, stretching people by putting them in life-endangering situations, to teach them trust and faith in their own abilities and especially in God's," Hargis explained.